Brooklyn Music School presents C.W. Gluck's rarely heard Baroque gem, "Echo et Narcisse."

 This drame lyrique was the last opera written by Christoph Willibald Gluck, and after its production in 1779 he left Paris for good for Vienna.
 In retrospect, the story prophesizes a time in which a sickness of imagistic self-love disrupts human relationships and our society.

-Proudly featuring emerging stars in opera, theater and dance, Brooklyn Opera Works is dedicated to making opera into a living art form that challenges and engages diverse contemporary audiences.
+Proudly featuring emerging stars in opera, theater and dance, the Brooklyn Music School is dedicated to making opera into a living art form that challenges and engages diverse contemporary audiences.

 Directed by Marie Zvosec and costumed by Deborah Wright-Houston, "Echo et Narcisse" will take place in the BMS Playhouse.
-Lina Tetriani, Artistic Director of BOW, produced the opera.
 Don't miss this timely story and rarely heard luminous music composed by C.W.
 Gluck on August 17th and 19th at 7:30pm.

 As the original home of The Little Opera Company of New York from 1925 to 1931, the BMS Playhouse theater has a long tradition of vocal performance in the arts community.